agourlay/omnibus/README.md

 By default those are persisted to disk but it is possible to store events using an external database.

-So far only Cassandra is supported through the akka-persistence-plugin, see [here](https://github.com/krasserm/akka-persistence-cassandra#configuration) for configuration.
+So far only [Cassandra](http://cassandra.apache.org/) is supported through the akka-persistence-plugin, see [here](https://github.com/krasserm/akka-persistence-cassandra#configuration) for complete configuration.

-The retention time is configurable aswell for persistence solution.
+The retention time is configurable as well for both persistence solutions.

 ## Usage and installation